 Flamingo flower is a particularly attractive houseplant.
 Also known as Anthurium (Greek for tail flower) or ‘Painter’s Palette’, it is grown for its usually red flowers which sit above glossy green leaves.

 As the name ‘Painters Palette’ suggests the waxy red flower, really a leaf, can resemble the shape of an artist’s palette.
-For other people the foliage, particularly with it’s rich red color, can resemble a heart.
+For other people the heart shaped leaves of the flamingo plant, particularly with it’s rich red color, can resemble a heart.
 Pleasingly long lasting, a red leaf can last for at least three months.

-From the colorful leaf, which sits on a long stem above the green foliage, a spadix, or fleshy spike, protrudes.
+From the colorful heart shaped leaves, which sits on a long stem above the green foliage, a spadix, or fleshy spike, protrudes.
 The spadix can feel rough to the touch.
 This roughness is in fact lots of tiny flowers.
 If pollinated these small flowers can produce small clusters of red, berry-like fruit.
 However, as the plants are commonly grown as houseplants, this is uncommon.

-Despite its elegant appearance, flamingo flower is a pleasingly easy to care for plant.
+Despite its elegant appearance, the flamingo plant is a pleasingly easy to care for plant.

 The distinctive, waxy foliage of the anthurium, or flamingo flower, can add drama and interest to a room or windowsill.
 Despite their eye-catching appearance the plants are pleasingly easy to care for.

-Warning: The flamingo flower contains calcium oxalate crystals.
+Warning: Anthurium plants contain calcium oxalate crystals.
 These are toxic to cats, dogs and humans if ingested.
 The plants can also irritate eyes, skin and mucous membranes.
 If you have pets or small children keep the plant well out of their reach.

 How to Plant a Flamingo Flower

-Usually grown as a houseplant, flamingo flower plants can be ground outside in USDA zones 10 and 11.
+Usually grown as a houseplant, anthurium plants can be ground outside in USDA zones 10 and 11.

 As the anthurium grows and produces more foliage, its root system also expands.
 This means that like other houseplants and plants growing in containers, the plants require regular repotting.
-You will need to repot your flamingo flower once every two or three years, depending on how quickly it grows.
+You will need to repot your anthurium plants once every two or three years, depending on how quickly it grows.

 Choosing the Right Flowerpot